danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 Remember the structure of a web page/application should include the HTML, a working JavaScript file (for example, sketch.js), as well as the associated associated p5.js libraries.

 - Type/copy the above source code in the working JavaScript file, then save the code.
-Run the program on ATOM (with the live-atom-server) and, on screen, the background should flash.
+Run the program on Atom (with the live-atom-server) and, on screen, the background should flash.
 - There are few new examples of syntax, or a slightly different use of syntax, here:
     - `frameRate()`: This sets the number of frames per second that the computer will use when running the program.
 The default is 60 and this sets it to 15, so you can see the background color for each frame quite clearly (you can also compare the flash rate to the sample code in the previous chapter).
     - `random(230,240)`: In the earlier sample code, the function `random()` only took a single parameter.
 This sample code gives you a different use of the function with two parameters.
 If you look at the reference guide (<https://p5js.org/reference/#/p5/random>),[^random] it explains that the random function returns a floating-point number, and this means that the number is not an integer, but a number with decimals.
 In this case, the program will return a floating-point number between 230.0 and up to, but not including, 240.0.
 An example of such a returned value would be 231.34387.
-- Next you need to remember how to use the web console (Under Tools > Web Developer > Web Console).
+- Next you need to remember how to use the web console (Under Tools > Web Developer > Web Console on Firefox).
     - Type `print(width);` and then press enter.
     - Type `console.log(width, height);` and then press enter.